 Hi!
 I'm Christopher.

-I'm a PhD student in the Shine lab at the University of Sydney and a (part-time) research associate at Monash University.
+I'm a PhD student in the Shine lab at the University of Sydney and a research associate at Monash University.
 I originally trained as a cognitive scientist, but somewhere along the way I came down with a terrible case of physics envy and decided to retrain as a theoretical neuroscientist and mathematical modeller.

 A full list of my publications can be found on my Google Scholar page.